Virgin Media O2 Logo in white

 What is mesh WiFi?

-How does mesh WiFi system work in a network?
+How does mesh WiFi system work?

 Is mesh WiFi worth it?

-Mesh WiFi is easy to expand if you've got a growing hosuehold too.
-You can simply add more nodes to the system to boost your connection, makes it a flexible and future-proof choice compared to traditional routers or boosters.
+If you want a system that’s easy to expand later, you can simply add more nodes to increase coverage.
+This makes it a flexible and future-proof choice compared to traditional routers or boosters.

 However, mesh WiFi systems are more expensive than standard routers or extenders.
 If you have a smaller home or live in a place where a single router provides strong coverage, you might not need a mesh system.
-In such cases, a high-quality router might be enough and more cost-effective.
+In such cases, a high quality router might be enough and more cost-effective.

-Mesh WiFi vs WiFi extender: What’s the difference?
+Mesh WiFi vs WiFi extender: what’s the difference?

 Does mesh WiFi replace your router?